MicrosoftDocs/Viva/Viva/insights/personal/overview/MyA-faq.md

 ##### Q1.
 Does "meeting time" include time that I block out for personal work on my calendar?

-If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time doesn't count as meeting time and will count as focus time.
+If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time doesn't count as meeting time.

 ### Focus time

 ##### Q1.
-Does "focus time" exclude time that I block out for personal work on my calendar?
+What does "focus time kept" mean?

-If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time can count as focus time.
-For more details, see [Focus](../Use/focus.md).
-To exclude focus time, right-click the appointment and set **Show As** to **Out of Office**.
+Focus time counts as kept when you don't delete it and you don't have a meeting conflict.
+You can book focus time automatically by enrolling in a focus plan, or schedule non-recurring, single sessions through the briefing email or the Viva Insights app.

 ##### Q2.
 Why does my focus time seem incorrect or inaccurate?

 Try the following to troubleshoot your focus-time totals:

 1. Verify that your work time and time zone settings are correct.
 (See  [Outlook settings](https://outlook.office.com/calendar/options/calendar/view/appearance).)
-2. For more details about focus time, see [Focus](../Use/focus.md).
+2. For more details about focus time, see [Focus](../teams/viva-insights-protect-time.md#book-focus-time-or-a-plan).

 ### Calendar